rohitsatheesh/Brillio-Hackathon-2023/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up necessary API keys:
    - OpenAI API key: Obtain your API key from OpenAI and set it up in the configuration file.
-   - MongoDB Atlas: Configure the database connection by providing the necessary credentials.
+   - MongoDB Atlas: Configure the database connection  and ensure the connection string is configured within the app.

 ## Usage